ayush-shah0/ayush-shah0/README.md

 - 👋 Hi, I’m @ayush-shah0
 - 👀 I’m interested in everything coding!
-- 🌱 I’m currently learning R
+- 🌱 I’m currently interested in and learning Reinforcement Learning and Algorithmic Game Theory
 - 📫 How to reach me - ayushshah468@gmail.com

 <!---